-One of the biggest question these days is: How do Wacom vs Huion tablets compare?
+One of the frequent questions artists ask me these days is: How do Wacom vs Huion tablets compare?

 Huion Pen Display tablets are certainly becoming more and more popular.
 They are typically much cheaper than an “equivalent” Wacom, and – on paper at least – do the same things just as well.